 Professional Maternity Clothes for All

-It was this experience that prompted me to found MARION, a sustainable, elevated maternity workwear brand that features all pieces in both petite and standard lengths.
-MARION officially launched in March 2022, and I’m thrilled to have created a collection that provides pregnant women with the quality maternity workwear items we have long needed.
-We offer everything a maternity work wardrobe needs, from your go-to boardroom black maternity dress, to a flattering maternity pencil skirt, to a pale blue TENCEL buttondown pregnancy and nursing top tailor made for the courtroom.
+It was this experience that prompted me to found MARION, a sustainable, elevated maternity workwear brand that features all pieces in both standard and petite maternity sizes.
+We're working to build our collection of extended or plus size maternity styles as well.
+MARION officially launched in April 2022, and I’m thrilled to have created a collection that provides pregnant women with the quality maternity workwear items we have long needed.
+We offer everything a maternity work wardrobe needs, from your go-to maternity office dress, to a flattering maternity pencil skirt, to a pale blue TENCEL buttondown pregnancy and nursing top tailor-made for the courtroom.
 We prioritize offering a large selection of petite maternity clothes (including ever-elusive petite maternity pants), and are working to add more plus size maternity clothes to our line with each collection.

 Motherhood Rising and Office-Friendly Maternity Dresses

 But I keep asking myself the question, “How is it possible that this doesn’t already exist?”
 We’re in the 3rd decade of the 21st century, and women are continually rising to greater heights professionally.
 We increasingly outpace men in college enrollment and completion, putting us on a path to comprise the majority of the white collar workforce within the next few years.